 - Be brief and try to keep your letter to one page.
 Keep your content to, "The facts, just the facts." - Be polite.
-Be respectful. - Never use vulgarity, profanity, or threats.
-The first two are just plain rude and the third one can get you a visit from the Secret Service.
-Simply stated, don't let your passion get in the way of making your point. - Use your own words.
+Be respectful.
+Never be rude. - Use your own words.
 Simply explain your point of view to the best of your ability. - Write about what means the most to you, personally.
 Personal stories and observations mean the most. - Be specific about what you would like the official to do about the subject you are writing about.
 Use your "polite" words.
 "Please consider voting no on Bill #123."
 Or, "Please consider addressing this with others on your committee.
 Thank you for your assistance." - Address one thing at a time.
 If you need to, write two letters. - Be sure your letter can be easily read.
-It doesn't have to be typed but if your handwriting is as bad as mine, you may want to type it or send it via e-mail. - Be sure to include YOUR name address, phone number, email address, etc. on the letter.
+It doesn't have to be typed but if your handwriting is as bad as mine, you may want to type it or send it via e-mail. - Be sure to include YOUR name address, phone number, email address, etc. on the letter if you want a response.
 Envelopes and letters often get separated.
-Consider writing an email as letters are subject to security searches and can take longer to leave the mail room and get to your elected official's desk. - Never demand a response.
-Most offices will send a reply of some sort but a demand will be ignored. - Once your letter has been written put it aside and sleep on it.
+Consider writing an email as letters are subject to security searches and can take longer leave the mail room and to get to your elected official's desk. - Once your letter has been written put it aside and sleep on it.
 Read it again the next day.
-Make sure it is polite.
 Be sure to check for spelling errors and writing problems.
 Have someone else read it, and help edit if need be, before you send it. - Once the letter is written and ready to go make sure your address for the official is correct and then send it.